Frequently Asked Questions

 What does microchipping entail?

-Micro chipping involves implanting an electronic chip about the size of a grain of rice under the skin of the animal.
+Microchipping is a legal requirements and involves implanting an electronic chip about the size of a grain of rice under the skin of the animal.
 This contains a unique code which is registered to your address.
 Should your pet go missing it can be scanned and returned to you.

 Most animals can be chipped should you request it.